-Where there are more applications for places than the number of places available, places will be offered according to the following order of priority:
+Where there are more applications for places than the number of places available, places will be offered according to the following order of priority.

-- 1. Catholic looked after children and previously looked after children (see notes 2+6); - 2.
-Baptised Catholic children with a Certificate of Catholic Practice, who are resident in the Parish of Mary, Mother of God, Ponders End (see notes 6, 7, & 13); - 3.
-Other baptised Catholic children for whom St. Mary's Catholic Primary School is the nearest Catholic school (see 'Tie Break' note); - 4.
-Other baptised Catholic children (see note 6); - 5.
-Other looked after children and previously looked after children. (see notes 2); - 6.
-Children of catechumens and members of an Eastern Christian Church (see notes 8&9); - 7.
-Any other children.
+- 1. Catholic looked after and previously looked after children. (see notes 2&3) - 2.
+Catholic children who are resident in the parish of Mary, Mother of God, Ponders End. (see notes 3&11) - 3.
+Other baptised Catholic children for whom St. Mary's Catholic Primary School is the nearest Catholic school. (see notes 3&11) - 4.
+Other Catholic children. (see note 3) - 5.
+Other looked after and previously looked after children. (see note 2)